-While the fibre content certainly does their system some good, it’s the kind of plant like material that their bodies simply weren’t built to deal with.
+While the fiber content certainly does their system some good, it’s the kind of plant-like material that their bodies simply weren’t built to deal with.

 However, even if your dog is eating pieces of peppers that have had the outer skins removed, too much of this will also add to some tummy upset.

 Luckily, these tummy aches are not as bad as indigestion that an adult dog might suffer from, say, gulping down far too much milk or dairy content.

 It’s just some internal difficulty that they need to work through – so while your dog deals with all this, you might find him or her is a bit grumpy, with some gassy noises here and there and a lack of interest in doing much except sleeping it off.